-With Fort Worth’s colorful Wild West history, it’s no surprise that people allege that several of our better-known buildings may be haunted.
+With Fort Worth’s colorful Wild West history, it’s no surprise that several of our better-known buildings may be haunted.

 Del Frisco's Double Eagle Steakhouse

-One of my favorite white tablecloth restaurants, Del Frisco’s Double Eagle Steakhouse, sits in a building that used to be a bathhouse when the area was known as Hell’s Half Acre.
-According to Haunted Places, there’s a spirit of a man who was reportedly shot while bathing after gambling in the area.
-His spirit, decked out in some turn-of-the-century best, apparently likes to hang out in the upstairs bar and banquet room.
+One of my favorite white tablecloth restaurants, Del Frisco’s Double Eagle Steakhouse, sits in a building that was a bathhouse when the area was known as Hell’s Half Acre.
+According to Haunted Places, there’s a spirit of a gambler who was reportedly shot while bathing.
+His spirit, decked out in his turn-of-the-century best, apparently likes to hang out in the upstairs bar and banquet room.

 Miss Molly's Hotel

 Miss Molly’s Hotel is the oldest bed and breakfast in Fort Worth.
-Originally established as a boarding house in 1910, the property housed a bordello in the 1940's where one ghostly female visitor must not realize that it’s a respectable B&B these days because there have been sightings of a mysterious blonde lying down in (occupied) beds of the Cattleman’s and Cowboy’s rooms (GuideLive).
-The spirits seem to have left the dining room free and clear, though, guests are welcome to dine downstairs in the Star Cafe if in need of a paranormal break.
+Originally established as a boarding house in 1910, the property housed a bordello in the 1940's where one ghostly female visitor must not realize that it’s a respectable B&B these days.
+There have been sightings of a mysterious blonde lying down in (occupied) beds of the Cattleman’s and Cowboy’s rooms (GuideLive).
+The spirits seem to have left the dining room free and clear, though; guests are welcome to dine downstairs in the Star Cafe if in need of a break from the paranormal.

 Miss Molly's is considered one of the most haunted properties in Fort Worth and one of the most active paranormal sites in Texas.